Mastering The Natural Year

-If you receive HumanaNatura’s member newsletter or follow our NaturaLife blog, you know we make regular recommendations about planning, action, and celebration during the year, or rather during the natural year.
-This post provides background on these recurring recommendations, for your information and to share with others.
+If you follow HumanaNatura, you know that we make regular recommendations about planning, action, and celebration throughout the year, or rather throughout the natural year.

 Progressive Health Promotion Throughout the Natural Year full-size

-You may also know that the amount of sunlight grows and recedes during the solar year because our planet is tilted in its orbit around the sun.
-Because of this tilt, the earth’s two poles periodically lean into and then away from the sun as we travel around it, changing the amount of light each day, in an opposite or reciprocal way in the northern and southern hemispheres.
-Halfway in this recurring process are the equinoxes, a word meaning days of equal light and night.
-And at the endpoint of each increasing and decreasing half-year of light is a solstice.
+As you likely know, the amount of sunlight grows and recedes during the natural year since the Earth is tilted in its orbit around the sun, as are many or most planets.
+Because of this, the Earth’s two poles periodically lean toward and then away from the sun as we travel around it, changing the amount of light each day, and in an opposite or reciprocal way in the northern and southern hemispheres.
+Halfway in this recurring process are the two equinoxes, a word meaning days of equal light and night.
+And the endpoints of each increasing and decreasing half-year of light are the two solstices.

-In this ancient, sun-oriented heliocentric or approach to time-keeping, the natural year technically begins at opposite times of the year in the northern and southern hemispheres.
-Depending on the year, the natural new year occurs on roughly December 21st in the north and June 21st in the south of our planet.
+In this ancient, sun-oriented or heliocentric approach to time-keeping, the natural year technically begins at opposite times of the year in the northern and southern hemispheres.
+Depending on the year, the natural new year occurs about December 21st in the north and June 21st in the south of our planet.
 Since most of us live in the north, and owing to frequent origins of annual time-keeping from the winter solstice, many of the world’s modern and pre-modern calendar systems begin (or once began) at the winter solstice in the northern hemisphere.
-Notable exceptions to this pattern are lunar calendar systems.
+Notable exceptions are lunar calendars.

 With this background, we would highlight that a crucial opportunity within modern health-centered life involves creating progressive cycles of health-increasing planning, action, and learning in our lives – in essence, intentionally mirroring and potentially accelerating the process of naturally evolving and thus health-minded life.